 The WasteNot Project is a consumer education program that seeks to heighten awareness about solid waste issues while promoting ways to reduce the volume and toxicity of our county waste stream.

-It is a collaborative project established in 1993 between the Flathead County Solid Waste District and the Flathead Valley Community College Service Learning Program.
+It is a collaborative project established in 1993 between the Flathead County Solid Waste District, Citizens for a Better Flathead, and the Flathead Valley Community College Service Learning Program.

 The WasteNot Project annually: